InspectorCaracal/ConText/README.md

 a,2|e,5|i,3|y,5|o,4|ou,1|u,1

 ### Syllable Structure
-The rules for your syllable structures go in a file in your language directory, named `syllables.txt`
+The rules for your syllable structures go in a file in your language directory, named `syllables.txt`.

+The first line is your vowel/consonant pattern.
+Optional consonants are represented by a single digit number rather instead of an uppercase C, rather than the usual (C).
+This is because the number represents how likely a consonant will show up there.

+e.g. instead of writing CV(C), write CV8 for an 80% chance of a CVC syllable, and a 20% chance of a CV syllable.

 ### Filters
 Rules about what phoneme patterns and combinations can't happen.
 These are in your language directory in a subdirectory, `filters`